macbuse/macbuse.github.io/loren.md

 The area of $N(D)$ is $\ell(\gamma) \cdot 2\sinh(D)$ (I think).

 This is just an adaptation of the same argument in Euclidean geometry.
-This is a picture of a billiard path (red curve) in the standard square torus.
+Below is a picture of a billiard path (red curve) in the standard square torus.
 The fundamental domains are the squares and the ones with a cross meet the billiard path.
 They are contained in the blue rectangle which is a lift of the regular neighborhood in the annulus (cylinder) covering space.

 The sides of the rectangle have lengths

-- $\ell(\gamma)$ path
+- $\ell(\gamma)$
 - and $2D = 2\sqrt{2}$, ie twice the diameter of the square and